CoEDL/elpiscloud/docs/contributing.md

 ### Opening a PR

-Navigate to the Rails repository you just pushed to (e.g. https://github.com/your-user-name/elpiscloud) and click on "Pull Requests" in the top bar (just above the code).
+Navigate to the repository you just pushed to
+(e.g. https://github.com/your-user-name/elpiscloud) and click on "Pull Requests" in the top bar (just above the code).
 On the next page, click "New pull request" in the upper right-hand corner.